ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **3.1 Sample implementation of downloadFirmware**

-The implementation must add logic to download the firmware and report the status of the download via DeviceFirmware object.
+The implementation must create a separate thread and add a logic to download the firmware and report the status of the download via DeviceFirmware object.
 If the Firmware Download operation is successful, then the state of the firmware to be set to DOWNLOADED and UpdateStatus should be set to SUCCESS.

 If an error occurs during Firmware Download the state should be set to IDLE and updateStatus should be set to one of the error status values: